NOTE: Since September 2024, SwipeGuide is part of L2L

 Static visuals are great for straightforward tasks.
 However, sometimes you're not able to capture a complex motion in a shot.
 In these cases, you can shoot a series of 3-5 images to capture the motion and turn them into a gif.

 Only if a motion is too complex to capture in a series of images, turn to video.
-A video is great but has an unwanted "lock-in" effect.
-That is why we advise limiting the amount and length of video you use in instructions to max.
-7 seconds.
+A video is great, but has an unwanted "lock-in" effect.
+That is why we advise limiting the amount and length of video you use in instructions to a maximum of 7 seconds.

 7. Use a model.